A Quick Pas de Deux with Dancer

 keep your stash under the mattress” manoeuver.

-To do the stashing, we augment the method apply_renderer()
+To do the stashing, we augment the method apply_renderer() to do our leger

 de main before any rendering shenanigan begin: